robertdavid1205/SssssneakySnake-ms2/README.md

 1. As an employer I can check for various coding skills in this project, from html and css, UX and UI, to javascript and API.
 2. As a user born in the 80's I have lots of fun playing this game, easily on a website, and remembering the old days when technology wasn't so developed and you needed a gadget for each game.
 3. As a developer I can get ideas for my own project and I can send my feedback to the owner.
+4. As a user that mistyped the address, he will be redirected to a 404 page which will contain information that the page does not exist and he will have options to go back.

 ### Site Owner Goals
 ---